 Photo of Carson E. Whitlow Carson E. Whitlow

 Carson became interested in orchids in 1958 when he was a sophomore in college.
 The following years he worked on the weekends and summers repotting orchids for a firm in Springfield, Illinois.
 After graduating in 1960, Carson went to Santa Ana, California to work for the prestigious firm of B. O. Bracey and Company.
 A year later, he changed his direction and entered upon a career in government service with the Orange County (California) Health Department.
-Career-wise, he has been an administrator in public health since that time, changing in 1988 to highway safety.
+Career-wise, he has been an administrator in public health since that time, changing in 1988 to highway safety from where he retired in 2005.
 Educationally, he has a Bachelors of Arts degree in education and mathematics (1960) from Blackburn College, Carlinville, Illinois, and a Master of Science of Public Health degree in biostatistics (1973) from the University of North Carolina, Chapel Hill, North Carolina.

 After leaving the Bracey firm, Carson established his own collection, mostly of blue Cattleyas, with which he undertook hybridizing in association with Fred A. Stewart, Orchids, in San Gabriel, California.
 From 1964 thru 1969, he produced in excess of 60 blue cattleya hybrids, many of which are still in collections, arising from the original seedlings or as mericlones.
 Many are used as basic parents in today's blue Cattleya breeding.

 Carson's hybrid work is recognized throughout the world.
 He has published over 30 articles in U.S. and European journals.
-He has been giving presentations on his breeding and propagation for over 25 years, throughout the United States, Canada, and in Scotland at the 14th World Orchid Congress in 1993.
+He has been giving presentations on his breeding and propagation for over 30 years, throughout the United States, Canada, and in Scotland at the 14th World Orchid Congress in 1993.
 He is truly a world-class hybridizer, author and speaker.

 Carson is available for presenting several programs to Orchid, Garden, and Rock Garden groups, usually only for travel expenses (see Presentations).
 Though he can often schedule on short notice, it is best to contact him well in advance of your expected program date.
 He is willing to stay with members of the groups to whom he is speaking to reduce costs.
 His wife and partner, Lorna, often accompanies him on his trips.
 Speaking costs are the usual travel costs.